faisaldarbar/aptxlabs/content/about.md

 {{< aboutcta >}}

-Thanks for being part of the journey.
+Thanks for being part of the journey!

 {{< faisaldarbarbutton >}}